RESEARCH STARTER

 Strip mining: A surface mining method of extracting valuable materials by digging from the surface after scraping away the surface soil (overburden).
 Strip mines are often associated with coal extraction.

-Surface mining: Extracting minerals from the earth's surface by strip mining, open-pit mining, quarrying, or other mining techniques.
+Surface mining: Extracting minerals from the Earth's surface by strip mining, open-pit mining, quarrying, or other mining techniques.

 History

-Prior to the 1940s, coal was extracted from underground mines, or tunnels deep into mountains that followed seams of coal.
+Prior to the 1940s, coal was extracted from underground mines or tunnels deep into mountains that followed seams of coal.
 Since the 1940s, the introduction of enormous new equipment has made it feasible to extract coal that lies near the surface by first clearing away a thin layer of soil (the overburden) and then digging up the exposed coal.

 Coal deposits that lie near the surface would not be accessible via traditional tunnels.
 Strip mining is a different kind of extraction, which exposes coal that was previously inaccessible.
-The economics of strip mining are also quite different than the economics of traditional tunnel mining.
+The economics of strip mining are also quite different from the economics of traditional tunnel mining.
 Previously, miners were paid to dig tunnels deep underground, chip away at coal deposits, and load the coal into small cars that were then pulled to the mine entrance.
-Strip mining is much less labor intensive.
+Strip mining is much less labor-intensive.
 In West Virginia, for example, total coal production in 2003 was one and a half times the amount recovered in 1983, but the number of miners had been cut in half.
 The difference was due to the rise of strip mines.

 Strip mining has been criticized for its environmental and ecological consequences.
-In the case of mountaintop removal, the surface soil and waste material is sometimes dumped down the side of the mountain, polluting the valley and waterways below.
+In the case of mountaintop removal, the surface soil and waste material are sometimes dumped down the side of the mountain, polluting the valley and waterways below.
 This can impact water supplies for the region, as well as divert rainfall into new patterns.
 Another problem is deforestation.
 When coal produced by mountaintop mining is processed, slurry is created that is frequently stored in reservoirs behind large dams.
 Such dams have burst in the past, creating floods that have wiped out the communities below.

 The welfare of people living near strip mines also raises concerns.
 The fact that mining companies can extract the same amount of coal via strip mining with far fewer miners has created economic hardship in communities that traditionally depend on coal mining for their livelihoods.